mikeizbicki/ucr-cs100/textbook/C++/pseudocode/README.md

     * input and output of the program
     * assignment of a value to a variable, constant, or parameter
     * a point where a decision is made
-    * beginning of a repitition
+    * beginning of a repetition
     * algorithms specified outside of the program
     * direction and order of execution (I prefer arrows for this)

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/neuronFlowChart.gif)

 Up to this point, we have had a good idea of what the program should do, in what order certain operations should be done, and have visualized the flow of information through the program.
 We will use information from the previous pseudocode examples to generate code based pseudocode for one function of the final working program.

 ### 3. Code based pseudocode